R1V3RJ1s/R1V3RJ1s.github.io/_posts/2019-08-01-Installing-gcc-without-root-privilege-in-CentOS.md

 #   This command identifies which languages to build.
 #   You may modify this command to remove undesired language
 #
-# Use the parameter -j[2-60] to allow multiprocessing
+# Use the parameter -j[n] to allow multiprocessing
 $ make -j60
 $ make install
 ```